build-canaries/clj-cctray/README.md

   The derived health of the project based on the activity and last build status as a keyword.
 Either `:sick-building`, `:sick`, `:healthy`, `:healthy-building` or `:unknown`

+- `:messages`
+  A seq of messages as strings that exist for this project or an empty seq if there are no messages.

 If `:go` is used as the `:server` option then the following keys will also be added:

 - `:stage`